 In Year Three, Program Directors provide intensive, remote coaching to ensure that Fellows demonstrate the academic, financial, and social indicators of success in the critical first year of college, while identifying the resources and developing the networks that will support them through to college graduation.
 OneGoal collaborates with colleges and universities, through formal and informal partnerships, toward success of OneGoal Fellows and their peers.

-By the end of the 2016/17 school year, OneGoal will serve more than 9,300 Fellows in five regions and is on track to expand to a sixth region in fall 2016.
+By the end of the 2017/18 school year, OneGoal will serve more than 12,000 Fellows in six regions and is on track to expand to a seventh region in fall 2018.

 Program Directors continue to support their cohort of Fellows via intensive, remote one-on-one coaching.